adrianhelvik/analyze-array/README.md

 What data is available
 ======================

 This is copied directly from the spec.
-If you're not sure about anything, check out the spec.
+If you're unsure about anything, check out the spec.
 The result of analyze.raw is made to ease the collection of data, while the result of analyze is made to be easily digestable.